top of page

 Can Your Pet Safely Be Rehomed?

 First things first: You have to be honest with yourself about whether it is safe to rehome your pet.
 Here, I am referring to HUMAN welfare.
 If the decision to rehome is due to a behavioral issue, it is important to assess whether there is a home better suited to your pet or whether the safety risk the pet presents is too significant.
-Triggers can be managed in the proper environments, but these homes can feel like a needle in a haystack, and there are times that no matter how hard you try, some pets aren't wired correctly (so to speak), or the risk of management techniques failing is too great.
-Veterinary professionals are available to help you assess this and, when appropriate, suggest ways to find a home responsibly and transparently.
+Triggers can be managed in the proper environments, but these homes can feel like a needle in a haystack, or the risk of management techniques failing is too great.
+Veterinary and behavior professionals are available to help you assess this.

 As we know, there are many circumstances that lead to the heartbreaking decision to rehome a pet.
-If safety is not a concern, as a shelter Intake Counselor, I always recommend that owners who have the time and resources take an active role in choosing their pet's next home.
-Of course, this can be done when behavioral concerns are present, but it adds another layer to the process.
+If safety is not a concern, as a shelter Intake Specialist, I recommend owners who have the time and resources take an active role in choosing their pet's next home.
+Additional factors to consider include whether the pet can be safely and responsibly managed in your home until another placement is found, and how much time you realistically have to find placement.
+Below, you can read more about the benefits of self-rehoming.

 Are You Willing To Try Rehoming On Your Own?

-If you have the time and ability to rehome your pet directly, below are some tips on finding your pet a new home.
+If you have the time and ability to rehome your pet directly, the following tips will help you find a new home responsibly.
 If your attention span isn't great (me too), feel free to scroll past the next few paragraphs to get to the resources...I know that I can be wordy.

-So, if you have the right combination of time and circumstances, it is in everyone's best interest for you to take the lead in selecting your pet's new home.
+The reality is that there will always be more animals in need of homes than space to house them.
+It's not as easy as taking a pet to a "No-Kill" shelter or rescue.
+They often have admission guidelines and waitlists due to high demand.
+(Learn more about the difference between "kill" and "no-kill" shelters here.)
+So, if you have the right combination of time and circumstances, you may want to take the lead in selecting your pet's new home.
 NO ONE knows your pet better than you, and by self-rehoming, you can choose the adopter whose lifestyle best suits your pet's needs.

 Another benefit to self-rehoming is that you are setting your pet up for a smoother transition to their next home.
 Abruptly transitioning from a loving home to a shelter cage can be stressful, and it becomes even more of a concern if your pet is already a Nervous Nelly.
 Knowing this, it makes sense that in a shelter environment, an animal may not be presenting its best self, and it is common for them to exhibit behaviors they wouldn't normally display in their home setting.
 While entering the shelter system is not a death sentence, you need to know that, in addition to limited space, they may lack the resources to safely address an animal's medical or behavioral concerns in that environment; therefore, humane euthanasia is always a possibility.

-The truth is that animal rescue organizations vary in the comprehensiveness of their adoption screening processes.
-This is because many factors go into what an organization is permitted to ask.
+It is often assumed that a shelter or rescue organization will find your pet the perfect home, and many times they can - but here's the thing: Animal rescue organizations vary in the comprehensiveness of their adoption screening processes.
 While some organizations conduct in-depth screenings that assess whether the applicant's lifestyle is conducive to the particular pet, criminal background checks, review of history with veterinary care and previous pets, long interviews, home visits, contact references, and charge adoption fees, others animal rescue organizations only require being 18+, a photo ID, and no history of animal abuse related charges.
-Please know that I am not pointing this out to disparage any organization or scare people away from seeking help, but to give you the confidence to know that you can do the basic screening, PLUS more.
+Please know that I am not pointing this out to disparage any organization or scare people away from seeking help from a shelter, but to give you the confidence to know that you can do the basic screening, PLUS more.

-Because this can feel like an overwhelming endeavor, below are sites that walk you through this process, from advertising, writing a bio, screening adopters, providing safety tips for meets, and transferring ownership agreements.
+Because this can feel like an overwhelming endeavor, below are sites that walk you through the process, including advertising, writing a bio, screening adopters, providing safety tips for meets, and transferring ownership agreements.

 Additionally, in many states, you can conduct a case search of public records through the court system's website.
 If your state does not offer this, consider contacting a local animal rescue organization to inquire about their adoption policies and procedures.